 - How to identify and hire The New ‘A’ Player

 - How to help your reps succeed in your organizational model

 Also, download the Sales Org Evaluation Tool.
-Benefits of the tool:
+Key benefits of the tool include:

 - Determine the right org model for your sales team